Login Sign in

 Boxer puppy looking at their owner

-Dogs burp just like humans do, and they do this to let excess air out of their stomachs.
-This excess air most commonly gets into the stomach when it is swallowed.
-Dogs that gulp their food down will often burp to release air that has been accidently swallowed with the food.
+Dogs burp like humans do, and they do this to let excess air out of their stomachs.
+When swallowed, this excess air usually reaches the stomach.
+Dogs that eat too fast may burp to release any air that has been accidentally swallowed.

-It’s more common for dogs to burp if they are flat-faced.
-Breeds such as Boxers, Pugs, and Bulldogs burp often, as their snout length means they’re much more likely to swallow air.
+It’s more common for brachycephalic dogs, also known as flat-faced breeds, to burp.
+Breeds such as Boxers, Pugs, and Bulldogs burp often, as their snout length makes them more likely to swallow air.

-There are other causes of burping in dogs, such as gastrointestinal upset, but this is less common.
+Other causes of burping in dogs exist, such as gastrointestinal upset, but this is less common.

 Donut-shaped dog food

-Dogs can burp for a number of reasons, both due to certain behaviors or underlying illnesses.
-Knowing why your dog is burping can help you evaluate whether or not their excess gas is harmful or innocuous.
+Dogs can burp for several reasons, either due to certain behaviors or underlying illnesses.
+Knowing why your dog is burping can help you learn if their excess gas is harmful or innocuous.
 Here are the most common reasons why dogs burp.

 Behavioral-related causes of dog burping

-Dogs that have swallowed air will burp in order to remove it from their stomach.
-Air can be swallowed when dogs eat too quickly—usually if they’re hungry, greedy, or when there are other pets in the house that they worry may steal their food.
+Dogs that have swallowed air will burp to remove it from their stomach.
+Dogs can swallow air when they eat too quickly.
+This usually happens if they’re hungry, greedy, or worried other pets in the house may steal their food.
 Dogs of certain breeds are more prone to this sort of burping.
 Labradors, for instance, are very prone to gulping their food down.
 If your dog burps after eating, it’s probably normal.

 Diet can sometimes be to blame for dog burping.
-Dogs that have an alkaline diet will produce gas when it meets the stomach acid, resulting in increased burping.
-Kibbles of certain shapes may increase burping if more food is swallowed when they eat.
+Dogs with an alkaline diet produce gas when their food meets the stomach acid, resulting in increased burping.
+Kibbles of certain shapes may increase burping if your dog swallows more food.
 For instance, doughnut-shaped kibble will increase air ingestion.
-Burping is also likely if a poor-quality diet is fed, or if the diet doesn’t agree with a dog for some reason (if a dog is allergic to one of the ingredients).
+Burping is also likely with a poor quality diet, or if the diet doesn’t agree with your dog’s GI system.

 Dogs that have a tendency to dig through the trash or garbage can may also experience gastrointestinal upset and burping.
-These dogs may go from burping, to burping up liquid, to vomiting, and sometimes on to pancreatitis, vomiting, diarrhea or problems with a blockage.
-If you notice your dog burping and you suspect your dog is scavenging through the kitchen trash can, it’s a good idea to keep a close eye out for other problems that indicate something more serious.
+Trash digging dogs can experience burping, vomiting, diarrhea, and even pancreatitis.
+If you notice your dog burping suspect they’ve been through the trash, keep a close eye out for other, more serious symptoms.

 Dog eating from dog bowl